 2018 C-Class New Car Test Drive

-The C350e plug-in hybrid uses a turbo four and battery pack combining for 275 horsepower.
+The C 350e plug-in hybrid uses a turbo four and battery pack, making a total of 275 horsepower.

-For 2017 a rearview camera becomes standard.
-Some airbags are also new, the lot includes pelvis airbags in front, a new window airbag, side airbags in the rear, and driver knee airbag.
 Advanced safety technology includes forward collision warning with automatic emergency braking, blind-spot monitors, driver attention alert, and a semi-autonomous traffic assistant that follows the car ahead at up to 37 mph.
 There's also an advanced brake assist system that detects pedestrians and parked cars, and automatically brakes, at up to 45 mph.
-The lane-keeping system applies the brakes on one side of the car to stop drifting.
+The lane-keeping system applies the brakes on one side of the car to stop what the sensors think is unintentional drifting–but in our experience most of the time it's not.
 Active parking assistance, surround-view cameras, and traffic sign assistance (which warns of speed limits, no-entry signs, and other information) are also among the available high-tech safety equipment.